Clinical Case Manager

-PATH (People Assisting The Homeless) is seeking master’s level candidates (MSW or MFT) to join our Santa Barbara PSH Program as a Clinical Case Manager.
+PATH (People Assisting The Homeless) is seeking master’s level social services professionals to join our Santa Barbara PSH Program as a Clinical Case Manager.

 In addition to a rewarding work environment, we offer our employees a competitive benefits package that includes medical, dental and vision coverage, vacation and sick time, paid holidays, and a retirement plan.

 WHAT WE DO